chetty-the-yeti/automation-scripts/README.md

 ## Disclaimer

 These scripts are provided as-is.
-Use at your own risk.
+Use at your own risk!